Skip to main content

 Cooler Engines

-Bike engines attract riders, and of course, they like the distinct sound.
+Bike engines attract riders, and of course, it’s the distinct sound they like.
 But bikers did begin choosing, in fact, for an alternative driving force.
 Though rather than the traditional air-cooled engine, times did change.
 Liquid-cooled engines are another choice.
 The outer sports fins don’t exist on the liquid-cooled engine.
 The air-cooled engine fins allow the engine’s heat to escape.

 The newer engine has a closed design.
-Because of this invention, the bike also makes less noise.
-It also produces a lower amount of heat, so the engine runs cooler.
-So, it runs better than an air-cooled engine.
-This helps prevent overheating and engine damage.
+Because of the invention, the bike also makes decreased noise.
+Also, it produces a lower amount of heat.
+The engine runs cooler.
+So the engine runs better than an air-cooled engine.
+It helps prevent overheating and engine damage.
 The heat is transferred to the radiator at the front of the bike.
 In this case, it makes riding the bike comfortable on hot days and in traffic.

-However, the liquid-cooled engine has other benefits.
-For example, it helps avoid hot spots on the cylinders and maintains an even dispersion of heat.
-However, the engine difference changes the long history.
-The change differs from the original motorcycle’s air-cooled engines in this case.
+But the liquid-cooled engine has other benefits.
+For example, it helps avoid hot spots on the cylinders.
+The liquid-cooled engine maintains an even dispersion of heat.
+But the engine difference changes the long history.
+In this case, the change differs from the original motorcycle’s air-cooled engines.

 Motorcycle Lights